YehorYehorychev/Selenium-Spring/README.md

 #### Clone the Repository

-Get the code up and running with these simple step:
+Get the code up and running with these simple steps:

 ```bash
 git clone https://github.com/YehorYehorychev/Selenium-Spring.git